Nirall/MEDODS_form/README.md

-# The MEDOED's test task
+# The MEDODS test task
 This form is created by Vuejs + Vuelidate + SASS without any libs.

 Vuejs and Vuelidate are connected by direct <script> including.
 SASS is installed via npm.